This half term, we will be studying a narrative poem by Alfred Noyes called 'The Highwayman'.

 READING AND TABLES

 Pupils are also expected to read at least three times a week and learn tables for their CLIC and Big Maths tests.
 Reading books are changed every Monday, Wednesday and Friday.
+It is expected that children read at home at least three times a week.

 Library books are changed every Thursday.